elementor/elementor-developers-docs/src/scripts-styles/editor-styles.md

 # Editor Styles

-When you develop addons that extend [Elementor Editor](/editor/) and you have your own custom stylesheets, use `elementor/editor/before_enqueue_styles` or `elementor/editor/after_enqueue_scripts` action hooks which are fired when Elementor Editor styles are registered and enqueued.
+When you develop add-ons that extend the [Elementor Editor](/editor/) and you are using your own custom stylesheets, use `elementor/editor/before_enqueue_styles` or `elementor/editor/after_enqueue_scripts` action hooks, which are fired when Elementor Editor styles are registered and enqueued.

 ## Registering Editor Styles

-Register and enqueue custom stylesheets **before** Elementor styles are registered and enqueued:
+In the example below, we'll register and enqueue custom stylesheets **before** Elementor styles are registered and enqueued:

 ```php {11}
 function my_plugin_editor_styles() {